ConorBevan/MovieWarsBlog/TESTING.md

 ## Manual Testing

 ### Frontend
 * The Signup, Login and Logout system has no issues and is working.
+If you try to submit without filling in inputs django allauth has built in require inputs fild to be filled.
 * The Blog posts page is working properly.
-It display information and you can interact with blog posts.
+It display all the blogs.
+* If you click on read more it displays the blog details page.
+* Back button brings you back to home page when in blog details page.
+* If you click on register it brings you too the register form.
+* If you click on login it brings you to the login form.
+* When logged in nave bar changes and add post and logout is displayed to the user.
+Also in top right of navbar a message lets the user know they are logged in.
+* If you click on add post you can add a new post.
+* If you add an image tio the post it will be displayed, if not plaeholder image will be displayed.
+* If you click on blog details page you when logged in you now have option to edit or delete a blog.
+* In the edit page you can change any of the inputs.
+* In the delete page you can delete the selected blog.
+* If you want to logout of profile clcik logout and logout.
+This works fine.
 * All the internal links are working and bring the user to the right page on the website.
 * All the external links are working and bring the user to the right social media page by opening a new browser tab.
-* The drop-down menu in the navbar when using mobile works.
+* The drop-down menu when on mobile devices works fine.
 * The pagination system is working.
 It adds another page after 6 posts on the page.
-* On the Post Details Page, if you are not logged in only back button is displayed to return to homepage.
-If you are logged in edit and delete button appear and are working threy bring you to the correct page.
-* The functionality to delete a post is working without issues.
-* The functionality to update a post is working without issues.
-Allows user to update the title, author, blog content and image.
-* The CRUD functionality is working without issues.
+* The CRUD functionality is working without any issues.

 ### Backend/Admin Panel
 * I have tested the Admin Panel repeatedly since the start of the project development and is working wiht no issues.
-* When an author is posting a new blog all, it can be edited and deleted in the admin panel.
+* All normal functionality is available and working.
+* You can post new blogs.
+* You can edit blogs.
+* You can remove blogs.

 ## Bugs